s-araromi/hackbio-biocoding-internship/stage-two/2.1/README.md

-# Bacterial Growth Analysis Project
+# Bacterial Growth Analysis Project HackBio Biocoding Internship - Stage Two (Task 2.1)

 ## Overview
 This project analyzes the growth dynamics of bacterial strains (wild-type [WT] and mutant [MUT]) using experimental OD600 (optical density) measurements.
 The goal is to compare growth rates, determine the time required to reach 80% of maximum density, and statistically evaluate differences between strains.
 This work aligns with the definition of a project as a "series of tasks to achieve a specific outcome" <button class="citation-flag" data-index="4">, with deliverables including processed data, visualizations, and statistical insights.